 However, you should not be having to feed your bees year round every year.
 If you find this is happening, either you are doing something wrong or your area has too many bees for the natural forage to support.

-Time to Feed Sugar Water Has Ended
+How Long to Feed Sugar Water to Bees?

 I don’t believe bees are lazy – that trait is reserved for us humans.
 How much should you feed and when should you stop?

 Again, we must refer to climate.
 Unless you live in the southernmost regions of the USA, your colony needs more than just 1 deep to safely overwinter.

 That food box may be another deep, a medium or a shallow – but I urge to make sure they have a food box.
 Don’t try to overwinter the bees in one box.

 When your hive has all of the food boxes needed for Winter full, your job is done.
 This is no guarantee that the colony will survive of course.

 Our bees face many obstacles and Winter is not a good time for them.
 However, you have done what you can to help them succeed.

 A Final Word on Knowing When to Stop Feeding Sugar Syrup